fortran-lang/stdlib/doc/specs/stdlib_hash_procedures.md

 trapping on signed arithmetic must be disabled.
 The command line flags to disable overflow detection for compilers implementing submodules are summarized in the table below.
-Note that FLANG, gfortran, ifort, and NAG all default to integer overflow wrapping.
+Note that FLANG, gfortran (since version 10), ifort, and NAG all default to integer overflow wrapping.

 |Compiler|Legal flag|Illegal flag|Default|